 I was in Belize a few months before the NIST-F2 was announced.
 In a small Maya village I came across this Mopan artisan who makes a living from carving and painting local slate to make decorative Maya calendars for sale.
 I did not discuss caesium fountain clocks or smart watches with him.
 I'm sure if I had he would have questioned whether any artist might be making a living three thousand years from now by carving such clocks or even Apple Watch replicas from slate.

-The Mopan Maya are featured in our documentary, Peoples of the World: The Maya.If you enjoyed reading this article, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+The Mopan Maya are featured in our documentary, Ancient and Modern Mayan Peoples.If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!